 In the light of what we have covered in this chapter, reflect on the following:

 Attitude check

-Given below are descriptions of a positive attitude or reaction in a given situation.
+Given below are descriptions of a positive attitude or reaction in each situation.
 For each description, indicate how often you tend to take this attitude or reaction.
-Place a check (") mark in the most appropriate box
+Place a check ( $\checkmark$ ) mark in the most appropriate option.